-The VT100 current loop adapter converts the Electronic Industries Association (EIA) standard serial voltage input and output from the basic video board to 20 milliamp current signals.
-Both receiver and transmitter can be separately switched to operate either passively or actively.
+The VT100 current loop adapter converts the Electronic Industries Association (EIA) standard serial voltage input and output from the basic video board to 20 mA current signals.
+You can separately switch both receiver and transmitter to operate either passively or actively.